 In exile, Tibetan refugees have campaigned to use the homegrown Lhakar Wednesday movement into channeling their Tibetan spirit through different political and social activities.
 While some young Tibetans have started Lhakar blogs to talk about their identity as Tibetans and on Tibetan related issues, others have held communal gatherings to enjoy Tibetan butter tea and tsampa.
 The head of the Tibetan administration in exile Lobsang Sangay has also expressed his support of Lhakar and encouraged this movement.

-Tibet in Review discusses the Lhakar movement with Tenzin Jigme, International Coordinator at the International Tibet Network, Rinchen Tashi, China Analyst at the International Campaign for Tibet and Dhodhon Namling, video journalist at the Voice of America who has been wearing Tibetan shirt to work every Wednesday for the past two years.
+discusses the Lhakar movement with Tenzin Jigme, International Coordinator at the International Tibet Network, Rinchen Tashi, China Analyst at the International Campaign for Tibet and Dhodhon Namling, video journalist at the Voice of America who has been wearing Tibetan shirt to work every Wednesday for the past two years.